Commissioning

 Fees and timeline

 In general, for a shorter work (c.
 5 minutes or less), six months to a year is a good timeframe from signing of a commissioning agreement to delivery of the new piece.
-For a longer work, or a chamber or large-ensemble instrumental work, a longer timeframe may be appropriate.
+Sometimes I can work quicker than that, depending on my existing workload (including consideration of the academic year).
+For a longer work or a large ensemble instrumental piece, a longer timeframe may be appropriate.

 Fees for commissioning projects are always open to negotiation, to a point.
 I am fully aware and respect that commissioning new music can be a financial strain on any group or individual, and I always aim to come to an agreement that works for everyone.
 If you have a particular amount budgeted for a commission or a “hard limit,” it is always helpful for us composers to know this as part of the conversation, and again, I always wish to come to an arrangement that works for everyone.

-To give an idea of specifics: my standard rate for unaccompanied or piano/organ accompanied choral works is c. $1000 per minute of music.
+To give an idea of specifics: my standard rate for unaccompanied or piano/organ accompanied choral works is about $1000 per minute of music.

 Industry standard practice is to pay 50% of the commission fee upon signing an agreement and 50% upon delivery of the piece, but I am not committed to any particular fee structure, provided that some sort of down payment is received.
-For instance, monthly or quarterly payment plans may work particularly well for individuals.
+For instance, monthly or quarterly payment plans may work better for individuals in particular.

 The first step is always a conversation about the kind of work you might be interested in, so please do not hesitate to reach out!